offlinezer0/Quillan-v4.2-repo/README.md

     find system instructions or global rule
     2. Install system prompt in global rule/instructions/system prompt respective area
     3. Upload files into directory
-    4. set workspace folder apart from ace files folder so it can run the files at run time and keep your work seperate from aces operational files
+    4. set workspace folder apart from Quillan files folder so it can run the files at run time and keep your work seperate from aces operational files
     5. select underlying model of choice and begin vibe coding
     6. enjoy a smarter coding partner that really thinks about things. not gonna say better than all but better than base models
 ```